openfiesta/openfiestalab/labguide/residency.md

 <div style="margin:50px;">
 <img src="/image/unresidency.jpg" style="cursor: zoom-in; margin-top: 25px; margin-bottom: 50px">
 <p align="justify">The <b>(Un)Residency</b> concept comes from the <a href="https://en.wikipedia.org/wiki/Unconference">(Un)Conference</a> spirit.
 UnConferences are participant-driven gatherings, where the members are involved in the decision-making process of the events' agenda.
-The philosophy behind this organizational model is to avoid the hierarchical aspects of conventional programs creating a decentralized bottom-up coordination. </p>
+The philosophy behind this organizational model is to avoid the hierarchical aspects of conventional programs creating decentralized bottom-up coordination. </p>

 <br>